 Over the past years, the former military airbase of Twente has been partly transformed into a nature reserve which is now opten to the public.
-In 2016 NOHNIK architecture and landscapes won the commission to design a viewing tower, located in the southern part of the former military base.
+In 2016 NOHNIK architecture and landscapes won the commission to design a watchtower, located in the southern part of the former military base.

 Client: Area Development Twente